ni/nimi-python/docs/nidcpower/class.rst

         .. note:: This property is not supported by all devices.
-Refer to Supported Properties by Device for information about supported devices.
+For more information about supported properties, search ni.com for Supported Properties by Device.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.